Sarika2003/Personal-Finance-Manager/README.md

 ## Overview
-The frontend of the Personal Finance Manager is built with React and uses React Router for navigation.
-The application allows users to manage their finances efficiently by setting budgets, tracking expenses, and viewing recent transactions.Recently, major backend additions and frontend improvements were made.
+This project is a Budget Management System that allows users to manage their budgets effectively.
+Users can create budgets, track expenses, and view financial summaries.
+It provides insights into spending habits and helps users stay within their financial limits.

-## Frontend Enhancements
+## Frontend Features
+  - Dashboard
+    - Includes a Budget Form for adding new budgets.
+    - Displays all created budgets with spending progress.
-  - Transaction Form
+    - Provides a Transaction Form to log expenses and credits.
-    - Users can create ,update and delete transactions seamlessly.
+    - User can create,edit and delete transactions.

-    - Form now pre-fills data when editing transactions.
-    - Added input validation for a better experience.
-  - Transaction Management
+  - Budget Page
-    - Edit & Delete functionality for transactions.
-    - UI dynamically updates after any change.
-    - Color-coded transaction types:
-       - Credit → Green border
-       - Expense → Red border
+    - Displays details of a selected budget.
+    - Lists all transactions associated with the budget.
+    - Includes a Transaction Overview Section summarizing total expenses and remaining funds.
+    - Alerts users if spending exceeds the budget.

-## Backend Updates
+## Backend Features
   - Budget & Transaction APIs
     - REST APIs created for budgets & transactions.
     - Supports full CRUD operations.
-    - Optimized API structure for better performance.

   - Real-Time Updates
     - Socket.io integration for instant transaction updates.
     - Ensures live data synchronization across users.

-  - Authentication - In Progress
+  - Authentication
-    - User authentication is being implemented using JWT and bcrpyt.
+    - User authentication is implemented using JWT.
+    - Used bcrpyt for password encryption
     - Enhancing data security & access control.

-## Current Features:
- *  User Authentication: Login and Registration pages are implemented.
- *  Dashboard: Users can define a budget, create expenses, and view recent expenses.
- *  Routing: Navigation is handled using react-router-dom.

-## Upcoming Enhancements:
- - Adding UI improvements and interactive elements.
- - Enhancing the dashboard with better insights and analytics.
- - More features for managing budgets efficiently.

 ![Screenshot 2025-02-24 070632](https://github.com/user-attachments/assets/05ae79bf-4c9a-492b-83d7-a5ee108a8c1e)